Troy vs. Texas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Troy and its opponents have combined for 49 points or more only once this season.
+- Troy and its opponents have scored at least 48 points or more only once this season.

-- Texas State and its opponents have combined to score more than 49 points in four of five games this season.
+- So far this season, 80% of Texas State's games (4/5) have had more combined points than Saturday's over/under of 48.

-- Saturday's over/under is 1.5 points lower than the two team's combined 50.5 points per game average.
+- The two teams combine to score 50.5 points per game, 2.5 more than the total in this contest.

-- This contest's total is 4.8 points lower than the 53.8 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 53.8 points per game, 5.8 more than this contest's over/under.

-- Trojans games this season feature an average total of 51.3 points, a number 2.3 points higher than Saturday's over/under.
+- The Trojans and their opponents have scored an average of 51.3 points per game in 2021, 3.3 more than Saturday's total.

 Troy Stats and Trends

-- The Trojans have 10 giveaways this season, while the Bobcats have 10 takeaways .
+- This year, the Trojans have turned the ball over 10 times, while the Bobcats have forced 10.

 - Find the latest spread and moneyline odds for Troy at SISportsbook.